marvin1099/Automatic-Optifine-Patcher/README.md

 # Automatic-Optifine-Patcher

 ## Info
-Download and patch any optifine version from optifine.net fully automatic,
+Patches optifine to work as jar mod file, it can then be used with something like PrismLauncher, it also works for any optifine version from optifine.net fully automatic,
 with the official minecraft client downloaded from minecraft.net,
 so you can add it to your forge / fabric mod folder right away.